We had a fantastic 2014 statewide contest with over 350 people at the University of Maine on Saturday, April 12. Thank you!

 Students enjoy National History Day because it gives them an outlet to explore their own interests in history.
 Students learn valuable skills as they are encouraged to obtain an understanding of the past through original research.
 Utilizing primary sources, students create projects in the form of exhibits, documentaries, dramatic performances, papers, and websites for presentation at the Maine statewide competition.

-Registration for National History Day begins on January 29,2014 and ends on March 28, 2014.
-All websites and papers need to be completed by March 28,2014.
+Registration dates for Maine National History Day 2015 contest are to be determined.
 Your registration is not complete until all required information is submitted and payment has been received.
 Please click the link below to see all online registration instructions.